Review: WASD Keyboards V2 87-Key mechanical keyboard

 Customization and customer service, a winning combination.

-I’ve long-admired WASD keyboards, with several of them making the shortlist on my recent post on low-cost mechanical keyboards.
 Their flagship product is a full-size mechanical keyboard, a variant of Costar’s reference design with Cherry MX switches.
 Today, we’re looking at a variant of that flagship, in the 87-key tenkeyless (TKL) form factor.

 Since WASD’s inception in 2011, the company has built a solid reputation for themselves with solid products and oodles of customizability.
 You can get their flagship V2 in full-size, tenkeyless, and 60% compact sizes, each in both ANSI and ISO layouts.